shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

     undefined.

     > [!NOTE]
     > If you have enabled the unlimited budget warning feature, you will not be able to set the budget for your campaign to **unlimited** if the line item and (if applicable) insertion order budgets are also set to unlimited.
 This feature prevents mistaken overspend that can result when budgets are set to unlimited at all levels.
 When the feature is enabled, to set your campaign budget to unlimited, you must first limit the budget for either the insertion order or line item associated with the campaign.
-To enable this feature, speak to your Xandr representative.
+To enable this feature, speak to your Microsoft Advertising representative.

 ## Step 6.
 Define the buying strategies